 Many victims do not know that they can negotiate with insurance companies.
 You do not have to accept the first settlement offer an insurance company makes.
 Your attorney can handle these negotiations for you so that you can focus on healing.
 If a fair settlement cannot be reached, you can choose to file a lawsuit, which your attorney can also help you with.

-Emergency Room Error Attorneys You Can Trust
+New Jersey Emergency Room Error Attorneys You Can Trust

 The team of emergency room malpractice attorneys at O’Connor, Parsons, Lane & Noble has a strong record of success in obtaining settlements and verdicts for medical negligence injuries in New Jersey, including the largest medical malpractice verdict of its kind.
 We have obtained hundreds of millions in settlements and verdicts for our medical malpractice clients.
 Our attorneys are dedicated to providing compassionate representation as we guide you through the legal process.
 Contact us to schedule your free case consultation so that we can learn more about what you have been through and form a unique strategy tailored to your needs.